dotnet/docs-maui/docs/user-interface/controls/listview.md

 #### Image cell

-An `ImageCell` displays an image with primary and secondary text on separate lines. `ImageCell` inherits the properties from `TextCell`, and defines the `ImageSource` property, of type `ImageSource`, which specifies the image to be displayed in the cell.
+An `ImageCell` displays an image with primary and secondary text on separate lines. `ImageCell` inherits the properties from <xref:Microsoft.Maui.Controls.TextCell>, and defines the `ImageSource` property, of type `ImageSource`, which specifies the image to be displayed in the cell.
 This property is backed by a `BindableProperty` object, which means it can be the target of data bindings, and be styled.

 The following example shows using an `ImageCell` to define the appearance of items in a <xref:Microsoft.Maui.Controls.ListView>: